Last Updated on March 16, 2021 by Gaia Zol

-In a way, it is safe to say that Caravaggio’s use of light and shadow indicates internal conflict, but also a strong desire to break the customs of the past.
+Caravaggio’s use of light and shadow indicates internal conflict.
+And a strong desire to break the customs of the past.
 He changed colors and moods that in his mind were too positive and more like fairy tales.
-He wanted to show real suffering, the dirt on the streets, the real fear in the eyes of his characters and their physical pain.
-Architects adopted this style, and all of that led to the beginning of the Baroque movement which, besides the arts, reshaped the actual skyline of Italy.
-Caravaggio changed the lingo and the ways of visually communicating, almost as if he wanted to take photographs and reveal real contemporary social problems and human weaknesses, rather than create more celebration of the ancient past.
-He saw a world closer to the earth, and the faces of his characters are those of simple people, who carry the burden of a difficult existence.
+The artist wanted to show real suffering, the dirt on the streets, and the real fear in the eyes of his characters.
+Even architects adopted this style, and all of that led to the beginning of the Baroque movement.